PrefectHQ/prefect-background-task-examples/README.md

 python task_submitter.py
 ```

-Note that we return the task run object from the `apply_async` method.
+Note that we return the a "future" from the `apply_async` method.
+You can use this object to wait for the task to complete with `wait()` and to retrieve its result with `result()`.
-This way we can see the task run UUID and other information about the task run.
+We can also see the task run's UUID and other information about the task run.

 Step 5: See the task run in the UI.